msb1/covid19-tracker-fitter/README.md

 Data is updated at 8pm EST each day.
 Hospitalization data has not been available each day so it is not included at present but will be added in upcoming days.</h6>

-<h6>Note: for the past several days there have been dramatic adjustments to the deaths attributed
+<h6>Note: for the past week there have been dramatic adjustments to the deaths attributed
 to COVID19 in several states, especially in New York.
 This of course significantly changes model predictions.
 Hopefully, this is honest reporting but there are issues of concern which stem from adding many deaths to the COVID19 count without knowledge of whether COVID19 was involved - e.g., no COVID19 testing was done in numerous recently added deaths.
+Official CDC Guidance is guidance for coding COVID-related deaths is as follows: any death where the disease “caused or is *assumed* to have caused or *contributed to* death.”
+Confirmed lab tests are not required.
 (And also it is hoped that this is not being done to get close to the latest model estimates and support the current USA shutdown.)</h6>

 <h4>CovidTracker.ipynb</h4>